skai111/db48x/doc/2-Quickstart.md

 using approximate decimal numbers.

-You can convert that fraction to a decimal value and back using the `Cycle` command, which is bound to the _EEX_ key.
+You can convert that fraction to a decimal value and back using the `Cycle` command, which is bound to the _×10ⁿ_ key.
 A first press will show `2.75`, and a second press will show the value again as fraction `2 ³/₄`.